 Our next jump took us to the printed word using wooden letter presses.
 Some of these were kindly loaned to us by Nicholas Birchall from Cleeve Press.
 We placed the Nautilus front and centre.
 This was an especially cut block commissioned from Small Scale CNC in Manchester.

 We couldn’t resist the urge to inject some cool looking graffiti as a nod to Berlin’s culture of street art.
-We then burnt through this with the lasers of a 3D printer to reach our final scene.
-A tumble of printed pieces around the logo.
+We then burnt through this with the lasers of a 3D printer to reach our final scene: a tumble of printed pieces around the logo.
 With this technology advancing so quickly, the most photogenic method of printing seemed to us to be one which forms solids from liquid using lasers.
+Or in our case, a vat of glycerine.

 We’re always looking for an opportunity to recycle any modelling materials.
 So, we gave the wooden letterpress a second life by creating dozens of printed pages.
 We then shot them on our rostrum camera to create two ‘Letterpress’ break bumpers.